singleron-RD/CeleScope/docs/quick_start.md

 # Quick start

-CeleScope contains interfaces `multi_{assay}` to run pipelines for all assays.
+CeleScope contains interfaces `multi_{assay}` to generate pipeline scripts for all assays.
 Assays can be one of:

 - rna
 - vdj